Courses and Requirements

 Advanced Organic Chemistry II.

 Physical Organic Chemistry.
 Study of structure and bonding in organic compounds, stereochemistry and conformational analysis, the mechanisms of organic reactions and free radical chemistry with an emphasis on the exploration of experimental methods for probing reaction mechanisms.
 Taught primarily through readings from the primary literature.
 Prerequisite, 255.
 Offered in alternate years.
-I Rosenstein.
+Next offered in Spring 2020.

 Advanced Inorganic Chemistry.

 Introduction to the chemical applications of group theory, including molecular structure and spectroscopy.
 Structure, bonding and reaction mechanisms of coordination and organometallic compounds with readings in the primary literature.
 Prerequisite, 321 or 322.
 Offered in alternate years.
-Next offered in Spring 2019.
+Brewer.

 An intensive research project carried out in association with a faculty member, culminating in a thesis.
 Prerequisite, 371.
 Attendance at weekly departmental seminars is required.
 Candidates for honors should elect both 551 and 552.
 The Department.